 - If you're an avid seed starter, you can start new transplants in mid-spring, when the first batch has finally been moved out.
 Summer squash and cucumbers started in May or June will be ready to transplant as the first plantings wind down (or get eaten by bugs).
 Once those are transplanted, seed your fall greens, like kale and chard, to grow on indoors or in a protected area, then move into the garden in late summer.

-- In lieu of starting seeds, you can always fall back on the technique of planting varieties that mature at different times, as I mentioned above.
+- Instead of starting seeds, you can always fall back on the technique of planting varieties that mature at different times, as I mentioned above.